-The following updates the full glossary contained in Appendix 4 of the Core Strategy.
+The following updates should be read in conjunction with the full glossary which is contained in Appendix 4 of the Core Strategy.

-Key Shopping Also referred to as the "Primary Shopping Area"; see NPPF Area (Paragraph 2.3 and Annex 2) Primary The primary frontage denotes the retail core, where an active Frontage and vibrant retail offer will be promoted.
-Secondary Secondary frontages are also important to the overall vitality and Frontage viability of the centres and have a more diverse range of retail and complementary uses.
-Sustainable Sustainable Urban Drainage systems (SuDS) mimic natural Urban drainage from a site and enable rainwater to run back into Drainage natural systems, rather than the stormwater drainage network.
-(SuDS) SUDS also treat run-off water to remove LEAP / NEAP Local and Neighbourhood Equipped Area for Play that relate to a minimum standards of Provision (see DBLP Appendix 6)
+Key Shopping Area Also referred to as the 'Primary Shopping Area'; see NPPF (Paragraph 2.3 and Annex 2) Primary Frontage The primary frontage denotes the retail core, where an active and vibrant retail offer will be promoted.
+Secondary Frontage Secondary frontages are also important to the overall vitality and viability of the centres and have a more diverse range of retail and complementary uses.
+LEAP / NEAP Local and Neighbourhood Equipped Area for Play that relate to minimum standards of Provision (see DBLP Appendix 6).
+Consideration should be given to the Fields in Trust (formally known as the National playing Fields Association) standards.